rushikeshpawar22581/DLCV-Project2024-Automated_prompt_extraction_for_SAM/README.md

 foreground/background points, a rough box or mask, freeform text, or, even text, indicating the regions to segment in an image).
 However, SAMs typically involve providing manual prompts.
 In this paper we propose a method to automatically extract optimal prompts for SAM is a weakly supervised manner.
 We also evaluate the performance of different prompts (point,bounding box and their combination) on the task of medical image segmentation.
 We compare the quality of automatically extracted prompts with manually provided prompts on the basis of how well they perform on medical image segmentation task.
-The code is available at \url{https://github.com/rushikeshpawar22581/DLCV-Project2024-Automated_prompt_extraction_for_SAM}